togwand/nixos/README.md

 TODO:
 1. Set the flake to be used to be a remote one instead of local
+2. Make the options be abortable/cancellable with ctrl+c without exiting the program
-2. Add function to swap between root and not root (with a restart of the program perhaps)
+3. Add function to swap between root and not root (with a restart of the program perhaps)
-3. Better git options and aggregate its commands into functions
+4. Better git options and aggregate its commands into functions

 #### nixos-installer
 An interactive NixOS installer